-Resistance to the Group H herbicide mode of action is known for a number of populations of Amaranthus species in the United States, which demonstrates the potential for weeds to develop resistance to this mode of action.
-Continuous usage of Group H herbicides in the United States has resulted in resistance in Amaranthus species in a relatively short time.
+Resistance to the Group 27 (HPPD inhibitors) herbicide mode of action is known for a number of populations of Amaranthus species in the United States, which demonstrates the potential for weeds to develop resistance to this mode of action.
+Continuous usage of Group 27 herbicides in the United States has resulted in resistance in Amaranthus species in a relatively short time.

-There are currently no known weeds resistant to Group H herbicides in Australia however, resistance to this mode of action is inevitable given its continued usage
+There is one known population of wild radish resistant to Group 27 herbicides in Australia, however, continued resistance development to this mode of action is inevitable given its continued usage.